Easy Achari Chicken

 - Sauté the chicken: This technique, called ‘bhunai‘ sears the meat and gives it richer flavor and color.

 - Add the tomatoes, green chili peppers, and spices.
-Since we’re using a good amount of tomatoes, their moisture along with the water will cook the chicken.
+The moisture from the tomatoes along with a bit of water will be enough to cook the chicken while keeping it moist.

 - Cover + Cook: Like a braise, a slow simmer will ensure tender chicken and well-developed flavors.